devExcale/acsai-obsidian/README.md

 ## Used Plugins

-A part of the `.obisidian` folder is uploaded in the repository, so plugins should be downloaded automatically.
+A part of the `.obsidian` folder is uploaded in the repository, so plugins should be downloaded automatically.
 Regardless, here is a list of plugins I'm using to edit the notes.

 | **Name**                | **Description**                                     | **Home**                                                                 |
 | ----------------------- | --------------------------------------------------- | ------------------------------------------------------------------------ |